souls-syntax/Web_Development/powerRangers150/onlineWork/htmlNotes.md

 * DRY = Don't repeat yourself (The developers choice)
 * WET = Write everything twice (The masochist choice) {Used by those who use inline CSS}
 Principle of SOC
-* SOC = Seperation of concern (Don't make a khidchi make different files for HTML and CSS instead of using internal or inline)
+* SOC = Seperation of concern (Don't make a mess, make different files for HTML and CSS instead of using internal or inline) **
-**